sleepjie/Valanar/Valanar Superdocument.md

 ##### Culture and Society
 Florentine society is highly stratified with a powerful aristocracy followed by wealthy merchants, artisans, and the common folk; including farmers and labourers.
 Nobles and wealthy families often live in grand estates or on vineyards that stretch for miles, while the lower classes reside in charming, though modest, villages and towns.

+The "vividism" art movement is largely attributed to Florentine artists Danielle Du'Bois and Francis Van Loch, who spent approximately eight years travelling around the country and painting extraordinarily detailed still-life paintings and landscapes.

 Nobility plays a central role in Florentine society.
 The aristocracy adheres to a strict code of honour and chivalry, which influences everything from politics to personal relationships.
 Knights and nobles often partake in jousting, tournaments and duels where the honour of their houses and patrons are defended, and prestige is won.
 ##### Geography and Landmarks
 The landscape is dominated by gently rolling hills and fertile valleys, ideal for vineyards, olive groves, and grain fields.
 The temperate climate, with hot summers and mild, wet winters, supports a long growing season, perfect for the region’s renowned agriculture.